jan-kotek/mhdeal/doc/newProblemSetup.md

-This document describes all that is necessary to insert a new problem so that it can get computed.
+0This document describes all that is necessary to insert a new problem so that it can get computed.
 For the time being, it must be a full MHD problem (in future, there might be an option to also get an Euler problem solved - currently the support is not complete).

 0. Running existing examples
   * CMake configuration by default prepares the library (project 'mhdeal') together with several examples (in the 'examples' directory).